Back To CourseHistory 103: US History I

 Central Europe was also plagued by war throughout the colonial era, fueling a migration from Germany in the late 17th and 18th centuries.
 Many of these settlers were religious pacifists, seeking a respite from centuries of conflict.
 Mennonites, Moravians and Amish families accepted Pennsylvania's offer to settle there.
 Some sought political asylum after being on the wrong side of a conflict.
 Others simply needed someplace to go after their homes and farms had been destroyed.
 Some responded to the carnival-style recruitment fairs for indentured servants, promising free farmland, religious tolerance and a fairy-tale life in America.

 In 1707, the kingdoms of Scotland and England were combined into the United Kingdom of Great Britain with a single monarch and parliament.
-This action spurred large-scale immigration from Scotland.
+This action spurred large-scale emigration from Scotland.
 Many of the earliest Scots came for religious, economic and agricultural reasons.
 Then in 1745, a rebellion against British authority failed.
 The Clan system was overthrown, and rebels were arrested and executed, resulting in another surge of immigration to America - especially to the colonial frontiers.
 Scottish immigrants tended to be poor but literate, and they influenced American culture due to their sheer numbers.
 Perhaps most importantly, they brought their Presbyterian religion, providing an alternative to colonists who had turned their backs on the established churches of the English, Dutch, Catholics and Puritans.

 Let's review!
 The American colonies had a lot of independence from the beginning, thanks to a Civil War that kept the English government distracted.
 When the monarchy was restored, King Charles II tried to crack down on the Navigation Acts by making Massachusetts a royal colony.
 On his death, his brother, King James II, consolidated all of New England, plus New York and New Jersey, into one colony, called the Dominion of New England.
 But its leader, Edmund Andros, managed to alienate just about everyone under his authority.